 - Pass the state exam

-- Submit application to the DSPS, including proof of completed education or credentials.
+- Submit application to the DSPS.
+The application can be submitted online through the DSPS Online Licensure Application System (OLAS), which reduces the processing time or by mailing a printed copy of the application, including proof of completed education or credentials.
 Such proof is available in myEducation history after successfully completing the WRA’s sales Pre-license course.

 Learn more about obtaining your Wisconsin real estate sales license.